-The mighty capsicum (botanical name for pepper) has been named 2016 Herb of the Year by the International Herb Association.
-As a result, these remarkable pods will be in the spotlight for their health benefits as well as for their incredible endorphin rush they cause.
+The mighty capsicum (botanical name for pepper) was named Herb of the Year by the International Herb Association in 2016.
+Since then, these remarkable pods have moved into the spotlight thanks to their health benefits and the incredible endorphin rush they cause.
 To this day, these popular peppers bring welcome heat to cold weather meals.

 Chile heads (lovers of hot peppers) have long known that the hotter the chile pepper (and the more capsaicin it contains), the greater will be the endorphin rush they experience.
 Endorphins are produced by the pituitary gland and the hypothalamus – when released they cause a positive feeling in the body, similar to that of morphine.
 By triggering endorphins, capsaicins work as natural painkillers along with boosting memory function.